 In order to cater for all of your guests’ tastes, make sure to include activities for all ranges of personalities.
 This can include activities such as live music, pop up (Christmas themed) photo booths or even a team gingerbread house building competition.
 Not only will this improve upon professional office relationships, but it will also brand you, and the members of the party committee, as the favourite employees in your workplace.

 On a more proficient note, the most important thing to prioritise before the planning of your Christmas party is to make sure a date is decided and that all invitations are sent out well in advance.
 Within the holiday season, people are often involved with other plans with friends and family, so it is extremely important to get your date finalised in peoples’ diaries.

 After planning your theme, entertainment and hiring an events manager, there would be nothing worse than only a small number of employees being able to attend.
 Not only would this tarnish your reputation as a Human Resources worker, but it would also have been a waste of money and precious time that could’ve been spent on other jobs.

-So, to summarise, if you are in charge of organising your office Christmas party, make sure to follow the preceding steps.
+So, to summarise, if you want to organise your office Christmas party, make sure to follow the preceding steps.
 In addition to making the evening a success, it will inevitably ensure you a spot on your boss’ nice – rather than naughty – list.